Web Application Security Scanning

-To help U-M units identify and resolve vulnerabilities in their web applications, ITS Information Assurance (IA) offers web application security scans at no charge on request.
+To help U-M units identify and resolve vulnerabilities in their web applications, ITS Information Assurance (IA) offers access to the Tenable web application security scanner at no charge.
+Tenable empowers units to conduct and manage their own scans, streamlining the process and reducing wait times for results.
 Web application scans help you meet your responsibilities for secure coding and vulnerability management.
 Web application scans are part of a larger toolkit of scanning capabilities that IA provides that include network vulnerability scans and penetration tests.

 The automated web app scanner tests for common vulnerabilities specific to web applications, such as SQL injection and cross-site scripting.
 Web app vulnerabilities typically stem from misconfigurations or programming errors with a web application programming language, code library, design pattern, or architecture.